But first, what is BMI?

 Assessing body composition

-So we know that BMI is at best a predictor of health, and that it's mostly of concern to people who are in poor (or less-than-adequate) health.
+So we know that BMI is at best a predictor of health, and that it's mostly of concern to people who are in poor (or less-than-adequate) health – like Al – perhaps.

 Like you really need to calculate BMI to know whether you're overweight and unfit–or not!

-The most practical and affordable method for testing body fat composition is the caliper and skin-fold test method.
+The most practical and affordable method for testing body fat composition is the caliper and skin-fold test method (as shown here using the 'Accu-Measure' tool).

 It measures subcutaneous fat levels from among multiple sites on the body.

-However, I find that only using the suprailliac area (about an inch above the hipbone), works just fine for me.
+I used it successfully in this way during my first transformation.
+However, with experience, I now find that only the suprailliac measurement (about an inch above the hipbone), works just fine in giving me the indication I need.

-With consistency and good practice though, the skin-fold caliper method remains the simplest and most affordable solution.
+With consistency and good practice though, the skin-fold caliper method remains the simplest and most affordable solution for people like Al, who's main interest is in functional fitness and a firm athletic build.

 What's the take-home message?